aditikisara/Collaborated-Projects/README.md

 # Collaborated-Projects
-Here is all of the information on the projects I have collaborated on and are not in my profile.
+The following ReadMe contains detailed information on the projects I have collaborated on.

 -------------------------------------------------------------------------------